WRFan/jailbreak10.3.3/README.md

 	failed to enter pwned dfu mode

 or something like that, that's ok, keep trying.
-But if it constantly complains that it can't detect a device in DFU mode (and your device is actually in DFU mode and connected to the computer), then you can stop trying, because there's something wrong with your setup.
+But if it constantly complains that it cannot detect a device in DFU mode (and your device is actually in DFU mode and connected to the computer), then you can stop trying, because there's something wrong with your setup.
 I heard of a guy who tried 200 times and failed.
 He's insane, you are guaranteed to succeed within 40 tries at most.
 For example, I created an Ubuntu usb stick, installed everything that is required by ipwndfu, but it still failed to pwn the device (the system itself was recognizing it).
 It always said "can't detect a device in DFU mode".
 So stop trying, fix your setup first:

 - Use a Mac